 The Abbot Public Library has a proud tradition of public and private support that can be traced from its beginnings in 1878 with the founding gift from Benjamin Abbot.
 The Second Century Fund was started in 1994 and has raised close to $750,000.00 under the leadership of Judith P. Eissner, its chair.
 Contributions in any amount to the fund are most welcome.
 All donations are tax deductible to the extent provided by law.

 For more information or inquiries about the Second Century Fund and the continuing endowment of Abbot Public Library, please contact Trustee, Paul Taylort at firstname.lastname@example.org

 Gifts to the Second Century Fund should be addressed to Second Century Fund, c/o Abbot Public Library, 235 Pleasant Street, Marblehead, MA 01945.

 - FRIENDS OF THE ABBOT PUBLIC LIBRARY:

-This is both a fundraising and volunteer organization.
-It raises annual operating money for the support of children, teen and adult programming at the Library and also funds the Museum Pass program and the software to manage the program.
-The majority of funds raised are from the quarterly book sales that the Friends coordinate annually.
+This organization is both a fundraising and volunteer organization.
+It raises annual operating money for the support of Library programming, including the Museum Pass program.
+The majority of funds raised are earned from periodically scheduled book sales coordinated by the Friends.
+Find out more about the Friends by contacting any of the officers.
 The Friends are always looking for volunteers to join their efforts.
-You can find out more about the Friends by contacting email@example.com.

 The Friends of Abbot Public Library is a group that works very hard to support Abbot Library.
 There is a growing core group of loyal workers who are always willing to welcome new people, and there are people who provide financial support only.
 The Friends sponsor four book sales a year.
 They have a very substantial Statement of Purpose, which reads: